Chapter 1 Week 1

 • Number of children in a class.

 Now, before we move on to the exercise, have another dose of these concepts through the power of video.
-Remember in school when the teacher put on the video to watch?
+Remember when the teacher put on a video to watch in school?
 That was the best.
-Here we will do this too, keep the nostalgia alive.
+Here, we will do this too, to keep the nostalgia alive.

 Start with this quick one: - Levels of measurement summary here 6.19min